RickCogley/RCC-Hugo2015/content/post/20160207-so-you-want-to-learn-programming.md

 One service I use and love is [Pinboard](https://pinboard.in/).
 It's minimalist, and just lets you keep bookmarks and notes, but it will help you stay organized.
 For instance, here's [my list for cloud IDEs](https://pinboard.in/u:rickcogley/t:JRC_Cloud_IDE/), and a [note about Mac Screenshot and Annotation Tools](https://notes.pinboard.in/u:rickcogley/notes/bcbd54b9d25db0d4cf18).

+Another Mac and iOS app that's _really_ slick is [Kapeli Dash](https://kapeli.com/dash).
+It's a real god-send, and makes documentation for just about everything software development-related available offline, as well as lets you store code snippets.
+You can get it for iOS, if you don't use a Mac.

 By the way, can you touch type?
 Now's a good time to start learning.
 Computer programming requires a lot of typing, and it's a huge pain if you cannot type.
 Take a month and [learn how](https://typing.io/).
 It will really serve you well, whatever career path you take.

 ### Simple Starter Steps